CanCLID/canto-filter/README.md

 1. `neutral`：No feature Chinese text, contains neither Cantonese nor Mandarin feature words.
 Such sentences can be used for both Cantonese and Mandarin text corpus.
 E.g. 去學校讀書

 The classifier is rule-based, by detecting Mandarin and Cantonese feature characters and words.
 If an sentence contains both Cantonese and Mandarin feature words, the sentence is a mixed-Cantonese-Mandarin.
 If it contains neither features, it is a unfeatured, neutral Chinese text.

+Notice: This classifier assumes all input text to be written in Traditional Chinese characters.
+If you want to classified texts written in simplfied characters, please convert them into Traditional characters first.
+We recommend using [OpenCC](https://github.com/BYVoid/OpenCC) to do the conversion.

 ## How to use